DataGators/data-gators.com/content/lessons/lesson_1.md

 draft = false
 +++

-## Introduction to Pre-Processing data in R with the Iris Dataset
+# Pre-Processing data in R with the Iris Dataset

+## 📘 Overview

+Data pre-processing is an important part of any aspect of data analysis.
+Regardless of what field of study you may find yourself in, ensuring the validity of your data is paramount to establishing a credible basis to your work.
+Otherwise, it can lead to inaccurate results, and worst-case scenario, lead to misinformation.

-Let's work with the built-in `iris` dataset, which contains data on 150 different species of iris flowers.
+For this lesson, let's work with the built-in `iris` dataset, which contains data on 50 iris flowers across different species of iris flowers.
 Each entry contains the following measurements for the flowers:

 - Sepal length
 - Sepal width